swap_horiz Lorentz force Alternatives

 Poynting vector

-The Poynting vector describes the directional energy flux of an electromagnetic field, quantifying the rate of energy tr...
+In electromagnetism, the Poynting vector represents the directional energy flux of an electromagnetic field.
+Named after...

 Hall effect